-A.1.
-This code applies to devices used for the measurement of hydrocarbon gas in the vapor state, such as propane, propylene, butanes, butylenes, ethane, methane, natural gas and any other hydrocarbon gas/air mix.
-(Amended 1984, 1986, 1988, and 1991)

-A.2.
-This code does not apply to:

-- (a) Liquid-measuring devices used for dispensing liquefied petroleum gases in liquid form (see Section 3.32.
+- A.1.
+General.
+This code applies to devices used for the measurement of hydrocarbon gas in the vapor state, such as propane, propylene, butanes, butylenes, ethane, methane, natural gas, and any other hydrocarbon gas/air mix.
+(Amended 1984, 1986, 1988, and 1991) - A.2.
+Exceptions.
+This code does not apply to: - (a) Liquid-measuring devices used for dispensing liquefied petroleum gases in liquid form (see Section 3.32.
 Code for Liquefied Petroleum Gas and Anhydrous Ammonia Liquid-Measuring Devices). - (b) Natural, liquefied petroleum, and manufactured-gas-vapor meters when these are operated in a public utility system. - (c) Mass flow meters (see Section 3.37.
 Code for Mass Flow Meters).
 (Added 1994) - A.3.
-See also Section 1.10.
-General Code requirements.
+Additional Code Requirements.
+In addition to the requirements of this code, Hydrocarbon Gas Vapor-Measuring Devices shall meet the requirements of Section 1.10.
+General Code.